Michael Tiemann: Biography

-He co-founded Cygnus Solutions in 1989.
+He co-founded Cygnus Solutions in 1989 and sold it to Red Hat for $697 million in 1999.
 His programming contributions to free software include authorship of the GNU C++ compiler and work on the GNU C compiler and the GNU Debugger.
 Tiemann is featured in the 2001 documentary Revolution OS.
 Opensource.com profiled him in 2014, calling him one of "open source's great explainers."